How to read forex charts

 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

 Forex charts are used by traders who buy and sell currency through their brokers.
 These charts are analysed to determine the optimum time to enter or exit the market.
-Our quick guide runs you through the three main chart types and how to use them.
+Our quick guide about learning Forex runs you through the three main chart types and how to use them.

 What is a forex chart?